webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

   For `module` and `sampler` we check if they have not be set and if not, we create a `GPUSShaderModule` and `GPUSampler` which we can hold on to and use in the future.

-* We have a pair of shaders that are almost exactly the same as all the examples.
+* We have a pair of shaders that are almost exactly the same as all the examples so far.
   The only difference is this part

   ```wgsl
   -  vsOutput.position = uni.matrix * vec4f(xy, 0.0, 1.0);